Upwardfi/docs/source/index.html.md

 <!-- # Employer Eligibility Check API

-This API can be used to check if the customer's employer is supported by Upward before moving onto enrollment.
+This API can be used to check if the user's employer is supported by Upward before moving onto enrollment.

 ### HTTP Request